Tee1er/boing/README.md

 Pause & unpause the game.
 ### **host**
 Host the game.
 A random map is chosen if not specified.

+Please note that PvP maps (Glaicer & Veins) won't assign players to teams automatically.
+There is a workaround for this:

+First, start a new Custom Game with that map.
+Set it to PvP mode, then export it.

+Import that save file with `b import`, and the server should now automatically assign players to different teams.
 ### **export**
 Exports the map as an .msav file w/ your name of choice.
 ### **import**